 And other less common alternatives are statistical models like “Media Mix Modeling”.
 However, this seems a big turn-around, and in digital environments, we have more accurate methodologies.

 They’re less accurate, more susceptible to fraud, and it will be harder to identify duplicates.
-At the same time, the GDPR & CCPA privacy legislations are trying to prevent the abuse of these techniques.
+At the same time, the GDPR & CCPA privacy legislation is trying to prevent the abuse of these techniques.
 Even the prevailing trend for browser-based platform developers is to remove access to data points that could be used for fingerprinting.

 We don’t even know if Apple will end up forbidding these techniques too.

 So far, the mobile industry does not have any clear alternative.
-Unless something big happens, you better be ready for what iOS14 will bring, because experts agree that SKAdNetwork and similar technologies will stay for a while.
+Unless something big happens, you better be ready for what iOS 14.5 will bring, because experts agree that SKAdNetwork and similar technologies will stay for a while.

 Can I use IDFV for ad attribution?

 IDFV is an identifier for Vendors.
-This means that the IDFV is assigned and shared by all the apps in the same company are sharing the same IDFV.
+This means that all the apps in the same company are sharing the same IDFV.

 It is useful for publishers and developers that have several apps released on iOS.
-IDFV is an identifier that will not change unless the user uninstalls all the apps from this particular vendor, and it’s used mostly for marketing purposes.
+IDFV is an identifier that will not change unless the user uninstalls all the apps from this particular vendor.
+It is mostly used for marketing purposes.

-However, IDFV can’t be used for Ad Attribution.
+However, you can’t use IDFV for Ad Attribution.

-Any more Opt-In changes in iOS14 that I should care about?
+Any more Opt-In changes in iOS 14.5 that I should care about?

 So far, we have been speaking about getting the user’s consent to track their advertising identifier.